playmode33/playmode33/README.md

 Hey, I'm Marlon 👋

-I build **web apps, Discord systems, and small applications** that are actually used.
+I build **web applications, Discord systems, and small apps** that are designed to be used in real situations — not just prototypes.
-I like keeping things simple, fast, and clean — no unnecessary complexity.
+My focus is on creating things that feel **fast, simple, and intuitive**.

+I enjoy turning ideas into working products and improving them step by step.
+Most of my work revolves around usability, performance, and clean design.

 Based in Switzerland 🇨🇭